 Last but not least is ColourCode—an-interactive color picking tool that takes up your whole browser.
 Simply scroll your mouse around the screen until you land on a color you’re happy with, then click to lock it in.
 Continue adding colors to the screen by clicking the [+] icon on the far right.
 Move your mouse downwards to lighten the shade of your color selections or move it upwards to darken the shade.
 On the far left of the page, you’ll see a few options you can test out that will automatically build you a color palette based on what setting you select (monochromatic, analogic, etc.).
 The ColourCode experience is extremely user-friendly and interactive which is why we’re big fans.

-Whether you are a web designer, illustrator, or graphic designer, these color picking tools can be used by anyone and we’re excited to see how they continue to develop over time.
+Whether you are a web designer, illustrator, or graphic designer, these color picker tools and color scheme generators can be used by anyone; we’re excited to see how each tool continues to develop over time, assisting you with bringing beautiful color to your work!